harshith-ashok/periodic-table-AppStore/README.md

-# This is a periodic table app(Free)
+# This is a periodic table app

-1. Always commit in this format only
+> Self-explanatory basically, shows a detailed view of the first 20 elements (cus I'm lazy)

-(name of commit | Date of commit)
+> This is my first project to use a dynamic URL to bring network images (fancy, am I right?)